barryclark/jekyll-now/_posts/2015-08-17-Working-Toward-Bret-Victors-Learnable-Programming.md

 ![Time Travel Is Neat](https://i.gyazo.com/0dd097c6689b4955a98601b0ea537da8.gif)

 These are powerful ideas of which we have only scratched the surface.
-Bret's research in Learnable Programming and Designing by Principle have served as an anchor for our research in this area.
+Bret's research in  and Designing by Principle have served as an anchor for our research in this area.

-### Problems getting to "Learnable Programming"
+### Problems getting to Learnable Programming

 There are a number of problems that make it prohibitively difficult to fully realize Bret's vision.
 Some are artifacts of the way programming languages work today, and others are fundamental flaws in the ideas and features put forward.